 If you’re usually going solo, a single kayak is your best bet.
 But if you’re planning family outings or romantic paddles with your significant other, a tandem might be the way to go.

-Maintaining Your Beginner Kayak
+Maintaining Your Kayak for Beginners

 Taking care of your kayak will ensure it lasts for years of adventures.
 Here are some basic maintenance tips: